A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 This the Lord was then doing before all eyes in the land.
 The acceptable year of Jehovah was manifest, not yet to all the world, but in Him Who in the wilderness had vanquished Satan in simple obedience and by the written word.
 This is the moral power of the Spirit in man; and the Lord was the blessed witness of it in perfection.
 This was followed by the powers of the age to come, manifestations then of that energy which will wholly deliver the coming age from the enemy.
 Long had the strong exercised his baneful, blasting influence, long were his goods in peace.
 Now the stronger than he was come and had conquered him.
 His power was broken before the Seed of the woman; he could no longer retain his possessions.
 Demons, were they a legion, were cast out.
 Blind saw, lame walked, lepers were cleansed, deaf heard, dumb spoke, and dead were raised.

 It is true that the devil was not yet crushed, and had departed from Him but for a season.
 He had sought in vain to draw Him out of the path of obedience; he would return to kill Him in it.
 But this would only turn to a greater victory for God and man, not merely over "his goods" in the present, but in the propitiation for our sins, and not for ours only, but for the whole world.
-The question of guilt and evil in the face of judgment and eternity would then he solved as it now is in the precious blood and death and resurrection of Him Who sits at God's right hand in glory.
+The question of guilt and evil in the face of judgment and eternity would then be solved as it now is in the precious blood and death and resurrection of Him Who sits at God's right hand in glory.

 Still the victory already gained was great, and the ground of confidence for all that would follow in its time, and the wondrous way of God in the cross.
-If, as Luke says, some from among the crowd, blasphemed; if, as Matthew says, the Pharisees did, and, as Mark says, the scribes, all together show that the Jews did high and low, religious and learned emphatically, to their common and utter ruin, But the Lord points out the crisis for faith.
+If, as Luke says, some from among the crowd, blasphemed; if, as Matthew says, the Pharisees did, and, as Mark says, the scribes, all together show that the Jews did high and low, religious and learned emphatically, to their common and utter ruin.
+But the Lord points out the crisis for faith.
 When the worst unbelief works, it is just the moment for bold openness of faith.
 "He that is not with me is against me, and he that gathereth not with me scattereth" (ver.
 23).
 With this standard the believer too wins the victory.
 The middle way here is a delusion.
 Christ alone is worthy of all trust.
 Neutrality here is fatal.
 To be with Him is imperative; to gather save with Him is scattering, however fair man's promise or the appearance for the moment.

 How is it with you, my reader?
 "I am (said He) the light of the world.
 He that followeth me shall not walk in darkness but shall have the light of life."
 "Verily, verily, I say unto you, He that believeth on me hath life eternal."
 Dread then above all things not to be with Him.
 If you are not with Him, you are against Him.
 Any or every other companion fails to be a security: Christ alone is so.